nanabingies/KiLogr/README.md

 # Function sub_401280
 This function was called in our DriverEntry function and I thought it might be best I check it out incase it does anything interesting.

+The function starts by setting [ebp+var_84] to the string "\\Device\\KeyboardClass0" and calls IoCreateDevice.
+The salient part is that NULL was passed as the deviceName parameter to the IoCreateDevice function.
+This suggests the device object being created has no name associated with it.
+[ebp+var_84] is then converted to a unicode string and passed to IoAttachDevice function call.
+Our device object global variable is the device object being attached.